nosarthur/gita/README.md

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)

-Here the colors denote the 5 situations between local and remote branches:
+Here the color distinguishes 5 situations between local and remote branches:

-- white: local branch has no remote branch
+- white: local has no remote
-- green: local branch is the same as remote branch
+- green: local is the same as remote
-- red: local branch has diverged from remote branch
+- red: local has diverged from remote
-- purple: local branch is ahead of remote branch (good for push)
+- purple: local is ahead of remote (good for push)
-- yellow: local branch is behind remote branch (good for merge)
+- yellow: local is behind remote (good for merge)

 The choice of purple for ahead and yellow for behind is motivated by [blueshift](https://en.wikipedia.org/wiki/Blueshift) and [redshift](https://en.wikipedia.org/wiki/Redshift),